top of page

 Eating is first, second, third and fourth on the agenda in Hanoi (as elsewhere in Vietnam).
 And true to the concept of street food, much slurping takes place literally on the street.
 At all times of the day and night.
 On those little plastic stools I mentioned.

 My favourite local dish in Hanoi was cha ca. It’s a wok-on-the-table number, involving catfish, a sauce of turmeric, shrimp paste, fish sauce, lime and goodness knows what else, heaps of fresh dill and noodles.
 The go to place is Cha Ca Thang Long.
 Despite being Michelin listed, you can stroll in without a reservation and walk out for around a tenner.
-(Albeit that’s a tidy sum by street food comparisons).
+(Albeit that’s a tidy sum by Hanoi street food measures).

 It's common for food places like Cha Ca Thang Long to specialise in one dish and name themselves after it.
 Effectively the Vietnamese equivalent of ‘Reg’s Beans on Toast’.
 These places aim to consistently serve the best Viet equivalent of beans on toast man can avail himself of, and nothing else.
 If successful, three or four other places with almost identical names will spring up next door.
-Unless you’re really attentive, you could find yourself eating at ‘Reggie’s Beans on Toast’ instead – a completely different business.
+Unless you’re really attentive, you could find yourself eating at ‘Reggie’s Beans on Toast’ instead; a completely different business.
 Although, in fairness, probably of equal quality.

 There’s something gloriously liberating about not having to choose from a menu in one of these places.
 Sit down, order a beer and you’re done.
 Your food arrives within minutes.
 Without plate envy.